taleatg/taleatg/README.md

-### Hi there 👋
+## Hi there 👋

 ## 🚀 About Me
-I am a junior frontend developer.
+I am a Junior Front-End developer.
 Every day I use my coding skills, improve them and learn something new.
 I believe that there is no limit to perfection and is necessary to study all life.

 ## 📫 Contacts